dgryski/go-perfbook/performance.md

 * mmap'ing data files
   * struct padding
   * but not always sufficiently faster to justify cost
+  * but "off-heap", so ignored by gc (but so would a pointerless slice)
 * speedy de-serialization
 * string <-> slice conversion, []byte <-> []uint32, ...
+* int to bool unsafe hack (but cmov)

 ## Common gotchas with the standard library